mdomorfaruk1272/34_5-SIMPLE-REACT-SPA-PRACTICE/README.md

-# 34_5-1 Ultra Nation load counrries data using useEffect
+# 34_5-2 display loaded data in a simple way